MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 Azure CLI [az local-context](/cli/azure/local-contex) provides local persisted parameter values for Azure CLI commands.
 The purpose of local context is to remove the need to continually retype common parameters.
 For example, location and resource-group are required parameters in many CLI commands, but they don’t contribute to the _intent_ of the command.
 By storing parameter values with local context, you reduce redundancy and can significantly shorten CLI command syntax.

-## Local context storage files
+## Local context data file

 The local context file name is `.local_context` and is stored in your working directory.
 If you are using [Azure Cloud Shell](https://shell.azure.com) to execute Azure CLI commands, your working directory is in the storage account being used by the Azure CLI.
 If you are using a [local install](/install-azure-cli) of the Azure CLI, your working directory is on your local machine.
 In either case, the local context file is a hidden file and should not be manually updated.

 ## Local context parameters

 The following Azure CLI parameters are supported by local context.
-The `resource_group_name` and `location` parameters are stored differently in that you can add them to local context **without** executing a create command.
+The `resource_group_name` and `location` parameters are stored differently in that you can add them to local context _without_ executing a create command.

 | Local context parameter | Storage action
 |-|-|